Azure-Samples/ms-identity-dotnet-adfs-to-aad/SAML_ADFS/README.md

 While groups and claims will get sync to Azure AD automatically using Azure AD Connect tool, your ADFS directory extensions require a configuration to have it done.

+If your ADFS doesn't have Directory Extensions but you would like to add it so you can try this chapter, please follow [this tutorial](https://social.technet.microsoft.com/wiki/contents/articles/51121.active-directory-how-to-add-custom-attribute-to-schema.aspx) to create an extension.

 ## Configuring Azure AD Connect for Directory Extensions

 1. Open the Azure AD Connect tool and select **Configure**